ryanminjaeshin/ryanminjaeshin/README.md

 ## I'm a Full-Stack Developer

 - 🌱 I’m currently focusing on data structures, algorithms and full stack app development
-- 👯 I’m looking for any opportunities that can grow my skill and knowledge.
+- 👯 I’m looking for any opportunities that can grow my skill and knowledge
-- 🥅 2021 Goals: Make positive impacts and my life more meaningful utilizing my skills and experiences.
+- 🥅 2021 Goals: Make positive impacts and my life more meaningful utilizing my skills and experiences
 - ⚡ Fun fact: I love to play tennis🎾 and poker💰
 <br />